CurlyWurly-1/Face_Recognition_With_Moving_Eyeball/README.md

 # SETUP

 You will need to do the following
+ - On your device (Win10 PC or SBC), attach a standard USB Webcam (Logitech 922 is recommended)
- - On your device (Win10 PC or SBC), install software or open a terminal and execute the basic install
+ - On your device (Win10 PC or SBC), install software
    - For win10
      - Download and install latest "python" (3.11?) from https://www.python.org/downloads/
      - Download and install "VSCode" from https://code.visualstudio.com/download
      - Download and install "Visual Studio (Community)" **and ensure you add "visual studio desktop development with c++"** from https://visualstudio.microsoft.com/downloads/
-     - Execute the following commands in an elevated terminal
+     - Open an elevated CMD terminal (administrator mode) and execute the following commands
        - pip install pyttsx3
        - pip install gTTs
        - pip install playsound